RodrigoNaves/ginan-bitbucket-update-tests/README.md

 	$ make doc_doxygen

 The docs can then be found at `docs/html/index.html`.
 Note that documentation is generated automatically if `make` is called without arguments and `doxygen` and `graphviz` dependencies are satisfied.

+### Latex
+A detailed Ginan manual is located in `docs/manual` and is in latex format.
+To compile Latex to pdf you will need a compiler, such as texlive:

+    $ sudo apt install texlive-full

+Now, go to `docs/manual` and generate the pdf:

+    $ cd docs/manual
+    $ pdflatex main.tex
+    $ makeglossaries main
+    $ pdflatex main.tex

+`main.pdf`file should now appear in the directory.
 ***
 ## Ready!
 Congratulations!
 You are now ready to trial the examples of PEA and POD from the examples directory.
 See Ginan's manual for detailed explanation of each example.
 Note that examples have relative paths to files in them and rely on the presence of `products`, `data` and `solutions` directories inside the `examples` directory.
 Make sure you've run `download_examples.py` from the **Download** step of this instruction.